elcuervo/net-http-pool/SPEC.md

 # Pool of persistent connections

-Pool of connections to use with Spirit... for now
+Pool of HTTP connections.
+Works together with Net::HTTP.
+Works with aync calls using actors